Many hands make the load lighter

 SOUTH AFRICAN VOLUNTEERS

-Moses Mzolisi Nqontsha, Universal Promise Liaison, is a much-beloved associate of Universal Promise.
-Two years before UP was even a blink of an idea, Moses invited eventual UP founder into Nomathamsanqa township to shed light on his community's inequities.
+Moses Mzolisi Nqontsha, Universal Promise Liaison, is a much-beloved volunteer and associate of Universal Promise.
+Two years before UP was even a blink of an idea, Moses invited the eventual UP founder into Nomathamsanqa township to shed light on his community's inequities.
 In doing so, Moses exposed the educational imbalances in the place he has called home since the mid-1970s.
 Years later, Moses still shares - with a respectful, firm approach - his highly regarded opinions and cultural expertise and helps shape his community's goals by offering input on matters surrounding educational opportunities, infrastructure, leadership, healthcare, and financial freedom.
 In recognition of his longterm loyalty to Universal Promise and all those we serve, UP named the main hall in the brand new academic center after Moses.
-His role in our formation and our evolution is well documented and is now forever memorialized in the plaque that resides in the center.
+His role in our formation and evolution is now forever memorialized in the plaque that resides in the center.